 USEPA originally proposed National Emission Standards for Hazardous Air Pollutants ("NESHAP") for certain reciprocating internal combustion engines ("RICE") units in February 2010.
 While the rule was finalized by the agency in August 2010, the rule was under reconsideration, settlement discussions, and proposal after January 2011.
 On January 30, 2013, the final reconsidered rule was published in the Federal Register.
 The RICE NESHAP Rule establishes emission limits and work practice standards for compression-ignited diesel engines and spark-ignited engines at area and major sources nationwide.
-The diesel engines owned by AMP are affected by this rule and have achieved compliance either through installing control equipment allowing them to operate for demand response and peak shaving purposes or adopting operational limitations which limit them to emergency use.
+The diesel engines owned by AMP are affected by this rule and have achieved and maintained compliance either by installing control equipment allowing them to operate for demand response and peak shaving purposes, or adopting operational limitations which limit them to emergency use.

 On May 1, 2015, the D.C.
-Circuit Court of Appeals vacated USEPA's regulations providing that stationary emergency Reciprocating Internal Combustion Engines may operate for up to 100 hours per calendar year for purposes of emergency demand response.
+Circuit Court of Appeals vacated USEPA's regulations providing that stationary emergency RICE may operate up to 100 hours per calendar year for purposes of emergency demand response.
 USEPA moved for a stay of the issuance of the court's mandate until May 1, 2016, to allow USEPA time to promulgate a replacement rule.
 The court granted USEPA's motion, staying the issuance of its mandate until May 1, 2016.
-AMP is supporting the American Public Power Association's ("APPA's") effort on behalf of its members to oppose the challenges to the rule.
+AMP supported the American Public Power Association's ("APPA's") effort on behalf of its members to oppose the challenges to the rule.